MatthewGerber/raspberry-py/docs/brushed-dc-motor.md

   Using a small flat-edge screwdriver, gradually press through the exterior hole and shove the internal supports out the other end.
 This can be quite challenging, but the supports will eventually come out.
 The other supports in the print are easier to remove.
 * The rotor (shaft) might not fit easily within the bearings at first.
-File or sand the the rotor so that it fits in the bearings snugly.
+File or sand the rotor so that it fits in the bearings snugly.
 You don't want it to be loose within the bearings.

 # Assemble the Windings